Filter Content

 - Important Insurance Notice

-’Support Staff’ week was well acknowledged in Week 4, BSHS also hosted the ‘Curriculum Showcase’ evening which attracted a significant turnout of parents and students.
-Very positive feedback was received regarding this important event which focuses on student options and pathways for current Year 8 and 9 students.
+- ’Support Staff’ week was well acknowledged in Week 4 and BSHS hosted the ‘Curriculum Showcase’ evening which attracted a significant turnout of parents and students.

-BSHS is keen to continue to develop its reputation as a leading light in state school education and last week we hosted an AI forum, which was attended by Senior Leaders representing the largest schools in the greater Brisbane area.
-This particular area remains an exciting ongoing challenge for schools, as do inclusive curriculum delivery strategies, holistic development of students, and timetable and weekly structure effectiveness.
+- BSHS is keen to continue to develop its reputation as a leading light in state school education and midterm we hosted an AI forum, which was attended by Senior Leaders representing the largest schools in the greater Brisbane area.

-With regard to the recent consultation that occurred for the preferred timetable model for 2026, I am pleased to advise that this was overall very positive and the model has now been approved by the Department of Education for implementation from the start of the 2026 school year.
-This is extremely exciting and will provide a sustainable programme with significant layers of flexibility.
-Further details will follow in newsletters in the coming months.
+- With regards to the recent consultation that occurred for the preferred timetable model for 2026, I am pleased to advise that this was overall very positive and the model has been approved by the Department of Education for approval to implement from the start of the 2026 school year.
+You will be kept fully updated regarding this process and the related improved changes.

-On Tuesday, the Queensland Minister for Sport and Racing and Minister for the Olympic and Paralympic Games, Mr Tim Mander, together with other Olympic and Paralympic dignitaries and Paralympians launched a media event at BSHS, highlighting the fact that the Brisbane Olympic Games are now exactly 7 years away.
+- In the latter half of this term, the Queensland Minister for Sport and Racing and Minister for the Olympic and Paralympic Games, Mr Tim Mander, together with other Olympic and Paralympic dignitaries and Paralympians launched a media event at BSHS, highlighting the fact that the Brisbane 2032 Olympic and Paralympic Games are now exactly 7 years away.

 Warm regards